libuv/leps/XXX-request-all-the-things.md

 scheduling this callback would happen from a different thread.
 This can be implemented using `uv_async_t` handles in combination with some sort of thread safe queue, but it’s not straightforward.
-Also, many have fallen in the trap of `uv_async_send` coalescing calls, that is, calling the function X times does yield the callback being called X times; it’s called at least once.
+Also, many have fallen in the trap of `uv_async_send` coalescing calls, that is, calling the function X times does not yield the callback being called X times; it’s called at least once.

 `uv_callback` requests will queue the given callback, so that it’s called “as soon as